Monday, 30 March 2015

 Add the tomato pieces and salt as required, stir cook for a minute.
 Pour in 2 coffee mugs water.
 Let boil until the tomatoes melt.
 Let cool.

-Blend the whole thing to a paste in a blender.
+Get the mixture to a paste in a blender.
 Melt the butter in a wok.
-Pour the blended mixture, the white pepper powder & the sugar.
+Pour the blended mixture, the white pepper powder, sugar.
 Let boil for 3-4 minutes.

-Now pour the beaten egg drop by dropr.
-Switch off after a minute.
+Pour the beaten egg drop by drop.
+Switch off the gas stove after a minute.

 Transfer in to soup bowls.
 Serve with any kind of bread!